The D harmonic is derived from dividing the open bottom E string into 7 parts.

-Its use is limited by the fact that its pitch is noticeably flat compared to the D harmonic found at fret 5 on the 4th ( D ) string.
+Its use is limited by the fact that its pitch is noticeably flat compared to the D harmonic found at fret 5 on the 4th ( D ) string - (the same note D5)

 This D harmonic also appears just below fret 6 , just below fret 10 and halfway between frets 14 and 15.

-The F# harmonic is found right over the 2nd fret and derives from dividing the string into 9 parts [ it also has to be a coincidence that F# is a ninth of E ! ]
+The F# harmonic is found right over the 2nd fret and derives from dividing the string into 9 parts.

 This harmonic can also be found at fret 14.